flexcompute-readthedocs/Flow360Documentation/docs/source/preprocessing/automatedMeshing.rst

 Overview
 ========

-Flow360 offers automated meshing, from CAD geometry through a surface mesh to volume mesh.
+Flow360 offers automated meshing, from CAD geometry to a surface mesh and finally to a volume mesh.
 The supported CAD format is \*.csm file which is Engineering Sketch Pad (EPS) format.
 The generated volume format is CGNS.

 Geometry
 ========

 The Engineering Sketch Pad is a solid-modeling, feature-based, web-enabled system for building parametric geometry.
 It can be downloaded from `ESP's website <https://acdl.mit.edu/ESP/>`_.
-The geometry in ESP is described in text \*.csm file containing all CAD instructions.
+The geometry in ESP is described in a text \*.csm file containing all CAD instructions.
 See csm example\:

 .. code-block::